 Instruct the Editor to modify the following text in the middle of 11.1.4.3.8:

-If there was a Request element or Extended Request element in the Probe Request frame, then:
+If there was a Request element, Extended Request element, or Vendor Specific Request element in the Probe Request frame, then:

-Each element that is listed by a non-FILS STA(11ai) in the Request element or Extended Request element(s) and that is supported by the STA shall be included in the Probe Response frame.
-An element that is listed in a Request element or Extended Request element and that is not supported by the STA shall not be included.
+Each element that is listed by a non-FILS STA(11ai) in the Request element, Extended Request element(s), or Vendor Specific Request element and that is supported by the STA shall be included in the Probe Response frame.
+An element that is listed in a Request element, Extended Request element, or Vendor Specific Request element and that is not supported by the STA shall not be included.
 Each element requested by a FILS STA in a Request element shall be included in the Probe Response frame or a Beacon frame if the responding FILS STA supports that element(11ai).

-Elements that would not have been included otherwise shall be included after all of the elements that would have been included even in the absence of the Request element or Extended Request element.
+Elements that would not have been included otherwise shall be included after all of the elements that would have been included even in the absence of the Request element, Extended Request element, or Vendor Specific Request element.

-Elements that would have been included even in the absence of the Request element or Extended Request element shall be included in their normal position (see Table 9-38 (Probe Response frame body)), and may be included again after all of the elements that would have been included even in the absence of the Request element.
+Elements that would have been included even in the absence of the Request element, Extended Request element or Vendor Specific Request element shall be included in their normal position (see Table 9-38 (Probe Response frame body)), and may be included again after all of the elements that would have been included even in the absence of the Request element.

 NOTE—An element that would necessarily be included anyway is not expected to be requested.

-Elements after all of the elements that would have been included even in the absence of the Request element or Extended Request element shall be included in the order that they appear in the (Extended) Request element(s) of the Probe Request frame.
+Elements after all of the elements that would have been included even in the absence of the Request element, Extended Request, or Vendor Specific Request element shall be included in the order that they appear in the (Extended) Request element(s) of the Probe Request frame.

 If dot11RadioMeasurementActivated is true and the RCPI element was requested, an RCPI element containing the RCPI of the Probe Request frame shall be included.
 If no measurement result is available, the RCPI value shall be set to indicate “Measurement not available” (see Table 9-169 (RCPI values)).